 News & Insights

-Chris Henley QC and Alphege Bell represented Christian Medina, the only defendant not to be convicted of the murder of Anthony Adekola, a random attack on a young man walking home from his shift at Marks & Spencer.
+Chris Henley KC and Alphege Bell represented Christian Medina, the only defendant not to be convicted of the murder of Anthony Adekola, a random attack on a young man walking home from his shift at Marks & Spencer.
 The 7 week trial concluded at the Central Criminal Court this week.
 Chris and Alphege were instructed by Ben Darabi.

 You can read more about this case in the following article:-

-Chris Henley QC and Alphege Bell represented Christian Medina, the only defendant not to be convicted of the murder of Anthony Adekola, a random attack on a young man walking home from his shift at Marks & Spencer.
+Chris Henley KC and Alphege Bell represented Christian Medina, the only defendant not to be convicted of the murder of Anthony Adekola, a random attack on a young man walking home from his shift at Marks & Spencer.
 The 7 week trial concluded at the Central Criminal Court this week.
 Chris and Alphege were instructed by Ben Darabi.

 You can read more about this case in the following article:-